 As a graduate, my first job was Head of Events and Visual Merchandising for Cabouchon jewellery.
 As luck would have it, the company was rapidly expanding at the time, which gave me a great deal of business experience.
 My job involved travelling mostly in Europe, setting up events at luxury hotels and working as an in-house stylist on company films and brochures, which took me to places like South Africa and enabled me to work with companies such as Saatchi & Saatchi Advertising.

 On my return to London I freelanced for about two years as a couture jewellery designer for Erickson Beamon.
 During this time my Dad had a terrible stroke which was a very difficult time and reflecting on life in general, I decided it was now or never and I took the plunge and started my own business.
-I totally self funded my business and it was a bit crazy but I learnt a lot of lessons along the way.
+I totally self funded my business and it was a leap of faith but I learnt a lot of lessons along the way.
 Initially I created a small jewellery collection which I sold to Selfridges, Whistles and TopShop Oxford Circus in London and a boutique in Tokyo called Arki.
-Since then it's been a journey of many ups and downs but mostly ups!
+Since then it's been a journey of many ups and downs but mostly ups.

 My illustrations have also been commissioned by Fortnum & Mason, Dylon and Camden Graphics to name a few.
 I have written and illustrated lots of stories for children which are being prepared for publication.

 Coming from a family with a history in manufacturing, engineering and building, a desire to design and make things has definitely been passed down through the genes.
-See www.thomashaywoodandsons.com